Tetley came rushing into the room,

 DENT

-at which point we made a diagonal ascent up the slopes of Flat
+at which point we can make a diagonal ascent up the slopes of Flat

 our next objective.

-narrow track eventually materialising and winding steeply down
+A narrow track eventually materialised and wound steeply down

 through bracken to Nannycatch Gate, seen here below with Raven